timmybytes/dotfiles/README.md

   <a href="https://timmybytes.com">Timothy Merritt</a>
 </div>

-These are my personal dotfile/configurations, geared mostly towards a macOS-based web development environment.
+These are my personal dotfile/configurations, geared mostly towards a macOS web development environment.

 Forking or just implementing the configs here might end up breaking your stuff, but feel free to use whatever appeals to you.